 • Environmental toxins – Aflatoxin, a fungal poison that can grow on foods (e.g., corn, soybeans and peanuts), or Betel nut chewing

 What Are The Symptoms of Liver Cancer?

-Many patients known to be at risk of developing liver cancers are part of a screening programme designed to find cancers before they cause symptoms.
+Many patients known to be at risk of developing liver cancers are often placed into a screening programme designed to find cancers before they cause symptoms.

 If you have any of the risk factors mentioned above and have any of the following symptoms, please visit your doctor.

 • Persisting pain or discomfort in the right upper abdomen